KLXM/css-barrierefrei/README.md

-# Umfassender Leitfaden zur Verbesserung der Webzugänglichkeit mit CSS
+# Leitfaden zur Verbesserung der Webzugänglichkeit mit CSS

 Based on: [How to Use CSS to Improve Web Accessibility (freeCodeCamp)](https://www.freecodecamp.org/news/how-to-use-css-to-improve-web-accessibility/)